A Better LA

 WHO WE ARE

-A Better LA, founded by NFL coach Pete Carroll, is a nonprofit organization that supports community-based solutions to restore peace, save lives, and give Angelenos living in inner city LA the resources they need in order to thrive.
-A Better LA works with trusted partners to bridge racial divides, create safer environments for children and families, rebuild communities, and empower individuals to create better futures for themselves.
-By partnering with community-based organizations, A Better LA enables sustainable transformation to take root from within, offering all Angelenos reason to hope for a better tomorrow.
+A Better LA, founded by NFL coach Pete Carroll, is a nonprofit organization that supports community based solutions to restore peace, save lives and link individuals in the inner city to resources they need in order to thrive.
+A Better LA works with trusted partners to bridge racial divides, create safer environments for children and families, and empower individuals to create better futures for themselves.
+By partnering with community-based organizations, A Better LA enables sustainable transformation to take root from within, offering people reason to hope for a better tomorrow.

 Over the past two decades, the City of Los Angeles has become the “gang capital” of the nation.
 Today, there are more than 450 active gangs in the city of Los Angeles alone.
 Many of these gangs have been in existence for over 50 years.
 Together, they have a combined membership of over 45,000 individuals.